 For growers who want a smaller or quicker harvest, your best choice is growing in sawdust blocks.
 These tightly packed bricks of fungi cultures will produce 5-6 harvests over a single year and can be managed by growers of all skill levels.
 After one year, however, you’ll need to start with a fresh substrate.

-If you don’t want to mix in the spores yourself, you can even order one online and go straight to the fruiting stage.
+If you don’t want to mix in the spores, you can order one online and go straight to the fruiting stage.
 This is a good option for people who want to try it out before committing to the entire life cycle process.
 Kits provide an easy starting option for the new mushroom farmer.

 Growing in these blocks is a great option because while mushrooms don’t need logs, they do need the cellulose commonly found in logs.
 This cellulose is also present in sawdust.
 Additionally, as with logs, hardwood sawdust is strongly preferred.
 Additionally, many people find that by mixing in rice bran, oat bran, or straw, they get larger and tastier harvests.